shizukiz/shizukiz/README.md

 - 🤝 I’m looking for help with **C# and .Net**

-- 👨‍💻 All of my projects are available at [https://shizukiz.github.io/Selfsite/#aboutme](https://shizukiz.github.io/Selfsite/#aboutme)
+- 👨‍💻 All of my projects are available at [My Site](https://shizukiz.github.io/Personal-Site/#aboutme)

 - 📝 I regularly write my Code in [Visual Studio/Code]